-Trust Wallet already has more than 5 million active wallet users from around the world, and it is globally recognised as one of the best software wallets.
+Trust Wallet already has more than 5 million active wallet users from around the world, and it is globally recognized as one of the best software wallets.

 3. MetaMask: MetaMask is an open-source cryptocurrency wallet that can be used on Chrome, Firefox, and Brave web browsers as a browser extension.